 NUS Overseas Colleges will provide the following:

-- Consulting professor appointed to supervise student on internship
+- Consulting Professor and Mentor are appointed to supervise student on internship and reports

-- Accommodation, transport and meals during the Overseas Study Mission
+- Accommodation, transport and meals (only for official meetings, meals are provided) during the Overseas Study Mission

 - Grant to cover overseas work trip expenses with company (upon approval)